-We aspire to help people with disabilities and develop novel modes of human-computer interaction by connecting brains with technology.
-We study signals from the brain and use that information to design neural devices, which can record and stimulate a part of the brain or spinal cord for neurorehabilitation, including the use of an assistive device.
+We aspire to restore health and function by engineering innovative ways that help the brain and spinal cord adapt and recover from injury.
+We study signals from the brain and use that information to design neural devices, which can record and stimulate a part of the brain or spinal cord for neurorehabilitation.

-These revolutionary neurally-engineered systems will significantly improve the quality of life for people with sensorimotor disabilities, most immediately benefitting patient populations with complete cervical (C6 or higher) spinal cord injury and ischemic stroke with communication or motor impairments.
-The BBCI principles discovered will also have broader implications for developing closed-loop interfaces for other neurological diseases such as Parkinson’s disease and essential tremor, as well as restoring lost body functions, such as visceral organ and bladder control.
+These revolutionary neural-engineered systems will significantly improve the quality of life for people with sensorimotor disabilities, most immediately benefitting patient populations with cervical spinal cord injury and stroke.
+The engineering principles discovered will also have broader implications for developing neural devices capable of treating other neurological conditions, such as Parkinson’s disease and essential tremor, as well as restoring lost body functions, such as visceral organ and bladder control.

 In addition to helping advance the Center’s research and educational goals, our unique innovation ecosystem brings together researchers, educators and industry affiliates to more quickly and effectively move research discoveries from the lab to the marketplace and clinical application.

 The CSNE’s mission is to engineer innovative ways to help the brain and spinal cord adapt and recover from injury by developing a deep understanding of the principles of engineered neuroplasticity*.
 We connect this new knowledge with the design of neural devices, which will restore health and function throughout the entire body.